-- Before Jesus sent the 70 out and then later he chose the 12 who would go out and evangelize – He prayed (Luke 6:12).
+- Before Jesus sent the 70 out and later chose the 12 who would go out and evangelize – He prayed (Luke 6:12).

 - Before the Apostles began their great ministry of evangelism beginning in Jerusalem – they were gathered together in prayer (Acts 1:12-14).

 - Before the church sent out Paul and Barnabas to begin their great missionary effort – the church prayed for their success (Acts 13:1-3).